hallard/RadioHead/README.md

 ```
 And voila! with [LoRasPi][10] board RFM95 dedected on SPI with GPIO8 (CE0)

-board pins definition are set in

 If I'm doing same test with [PI Lora Gateway][12] with 2 RFM95 (one 433MHz and one 868MHz) and one RFMHW69 433MHz on board like this

 <img src="https://raw.githubusercontent.com/hallard/RPI-Lora-Gateway/master/images/RPI-Lora-Gateway-mounted.jpg" height="40%" width="40%" alt="Raspberry PI Lora Gateway/Node">

-here are the results when trying to detect the onboard modules:
+Here are the results when trying to detect the onboard modules:

 ```shell
 root@pi01(rw):~/RadioHead/examples/raspi/spi_scan# ./spi_scan